Skip to main content

 For help finding a family lawyer a good place to start is Resolution where you can find lawyers by searching using your postcode.
 Resolution members must commit to helping you work out your legal problem in a non-confrontational way.
 A green tick next to the lawyer’s name tells you that they offer legal aid.

 You can also search for a specialist lawyer near you who has been accredited by the Law Society.
 This means they have a significant amount of experience and expertise and have passed a Law Society assessment - go to Law Society Find a solicitor page.
-You can also find a family lawyer via the GOV.UK website.
+You can also find a family legal aid lawyer via the GOV.UK website.

 The Child Law Advice service provide free advice on all areas of English child and family law from the Child Law Advice Line on 0300 330 5480 Monday to Friday 8am - 6pm.